joelhawksley/identity/components/slides.md

 end
 ```

-^ So let's update our existing components to inherit from it.
+^ And update our existing components to inherit from it.

 ---